ryanmichaeljames/ryanmichaeljames.github.io/_posts/2020-06-01-common-data-service-and-entity-framework.md

 ### Too lazy to build it yourself?
 {:class="anchored"}

 I've created a sample project that is available at [https://github.com/ryanmichaeljames/cds-tds-ef-sample](https://github.com/ryanmichaeljames/cds-tds-ef-sample).
-The project contains a simple implemetaion of Entity Framework's `DbContext` that is used query the contact table via the TDS endpoint.
+The project contains a simple implemetaion of Entity Framework's `DbContext` that is used to query the contact table.

 The [README](https://github.com/ryanmichaeljames/cds-tds-ef-sample/edit/master/README.md) details the steps to get a copy of the sample code running on your local machine.

 ## Closing Thoughts

 Being able to use Entity Framework to query the Common Data Service's entity tables opens up a lot of new possiblities.
-As a developer with CRM development background this is kind of mind blowing and encourages out of the box thinking.
+As a developer with a CRM development background this is kind of mind blowing and encourages out of the box thinking.

 ![mind blown](/assets/img/posts/2020-06-01-common-data-service-and-entity-framework/mind-blown.gif "mind blown"){:class="img-fluid blog-post-img"}